soumendrak/MTEnglish2Odia/docs/MT_Flow_Pipleine.md

 #### Raw --> Standard
 Convert the format to standard format and make any changes if needed to the data which will be used further on the training process.

+## Query
+Checking:
+- Check the minimum number of letters/words/POS tags
+- Likelihood of finding a translation
+  - Depends on many parameters
+-